JisongLiu/JisongLiu.github.io/concurrency.md

 - synchronized is based on instance level.
 If you use the synchronized to declare two methods in a class, you cannot access to the two method in the thread simultaneously

+### Basic thread method

+- thread.start() // start the run method of that thread
+- thread.join() // code will wait until this thread finished
+- thread.setUncaughtExceptionHandler() // set a handler for possible uncaught exception

 ### ThreadLocal

 ```
-// To implement the following thing, every thread stores: ThreadLocal.ThreadLocalMap
+// To implement the following thing, every thread stores:
+ Local.ThreadLocalMap
 private static final ThreadLocal<DateFormat> threadLocalDateFormat
             = new ThreadLocal<>();
 // Soft reference will delete only when memory is not enough